SushritPasupuleti/Braggi-A-Python-Based-Contextual-Chatbot-Framework/README.md

 # Braggi: A Python Based Contextual Chatbot Framework
 Braggi is a Python based Contextual Chatbot Framework, which hopes to integrate all the necessities for a great chatbot framework, to satisfy both enterprise and general audiences alike.
 Development still underway, more features on the way 😄

+# Features
+* A DNN based classifier that classifies the intent.
+* JSON based scripting to help create conversation patterns and responses.
+* A fully scalable model, capable of handling larger models.

+# Features Planned
+* A parser to extract information from messages (Prices, Dates, Messages, Names).
+* restful implimentation in Django.
+* ReactJs front-end with build in WebViews.
+* Stand alone editor to prepare scripts and customize the bot.
+* GAN based replies 🤔?
+* And lots more...

 # Setup
 Install the following modules if you don't have them already
 ```shell